gvwilson/fiction/leaderboard/index.md

 "If whoever you give it to thinks they're supposed to give it back, it counts as your money.
 Even if they're planning to steal it.
-Even if they _do_ steal it.
+Even if they *do* steal it.
 With respect,
-Mister Unigwe,
+M'sieur Unigwe,
 we've known that for years,
 and there's no way around it."

 Unigwe's jaw set.
-"That's a defeatist attitude," he snapped.
+"That is defeatist," he snapped.
 From the way he said it
 I could tell it was some fashionable memer's current explanation for all the world's ills.